 The Student Experience team strives to deliver quality customer service every day.
 Generic email accounts are reviewed several times each business day.
 We encourage students to use these email addresses for communication or to direct their questions to any member of the Student Experience team.
 For team member coordinates, please refer to the Student Experience Team directory in this calendar.

-All efforts will be made to respond to voicemail and email messages within 24 hours but it may take up to 48 hours during peak times.
+All efforts will be made to respond to voicemail and email messages within 1 business day but it may take up to 2 business days during peak times.

 DeGroote School of Business Directory